Harvard Art Museums

-Our Special Exhibitions Gallery presents important new research on artists and artistic practice, and our University Galleries are programmed in consultation with Harvard faculty to support coursework.
+The Special Exhibitions Gallery presents important new research on artists and artistic practice, and the University Galleries are programmed in consultation with Harvard faculty to support coursework.

-Lectures, workshops, films, performances, special events, and other programs are held throughout the year at the museums.
+Lectures, workshops, films, performances, special events and other programs are held throughout the year at the museums.
+Admission is free on the last Thursday of every month during the Harvard Art Museums at Night series.
 To see a full list of events, please click here.

-Check out Index, our multimedia magazine, to keep up with what’s happening at the Harvard Art Museums.
+Check out "Index," their multimedia magazine, to keep up with what’s happening at the Harvard Art Museums.

 Members and Fellows